larryaasen/upgrader/README.md

 These widgets work on both Android and iOS.
 When running on iOS the App Store will provide the latest app version and will display the prompt at the appropriate times.

-On Android, this widget
+On Android, this widget normally does nothing unless the [appcast](#appcast)) is used.
-does nothing (unless using [appcast](#appcast)) as there is no easy way to query the Google Play Store for metadata about an app.
+There is no easy way to query the Google Play Store for metadata about an app.
 Without the metadata, the widget cannot compare the app version with the latest Play Store version.
-It will not disrupt the widget tree and can be included in an Android without any issues.
+It will not disrupt the widget tree and can be included in an Android app without any issues.

-There is now an [appcast](#appcast) that can be used for Android and iOS to remotely configure the latest app version.
+There is an [appcast](#appcast) that can be used to remotely configure the latest app version.
+See [appcast](#appcast) below for more details.

 ## Appcast